philthephatman/awesome-hacking-lists/udpsec.md

 - [WordSteal](https://github.com/0x09AL/WordSteal) - This script will create a POC that will steal NTML hashes from a remote computer.
 Do not use this for illegal purposes.The author does not keep responsibility for any illegal action you do.
 - [win_driver_plugin](https://github.com/mwrlabs/win_driver_plugin) - A tool to help when dealing with Windows IOCTL codes or reversing Windows drivers.
 - [cryptoradio](https://github.com/gonzalo/cryptoradio) - Python script to encrypt and publish on Twitter.
 Also decrypt tweets from file
-- [java-deserialization-exploits](https://github.com/Coalfire-Research/java-deserialization-exploits) - A collection of Java Deserialization Exploits
+- [java-deserialization-exploits](https://github.com/Coalfire-Research/java-deserialization-exploits) - A collection of curated Java Deserialization Exploits
 - [svn_git_scanner](https://github.com/shengqi158/svn_git_scanner) - 用于扫描git，svn泄露
 - [CVE-2017-7494](https://github.com/joxeankoret/CVE-2017-7494) - Remote root exploit for the SAMBA CVE-2017-7494 vulnerability
 - [ansigenome](https://github.com/nickjj/ansigenome) - A tool to help you gather information and manage your Ansible roles.